 It’s the final entry in this series of posts and if you’ve been creating your social media content around the various online events throughout the year, it’s obviously been a busy one for you!
 As a result, you should have increased your followers on your social media platforms and gauged an idea of what content works the best with your target market.
 You may have even mastered a platform that allows you to automate your posts on social media, leaving you free time to concentrate on running your shop whilst your followers engage with your brand online.

-Back to December though, and there are obviously less online events in the run-up to Christmas because everyone is preparing for the holidays.
+Back to December though, and there’s obviously less online events in the run-up to Christmas because everyone is preparing for the holidays which is more problematic than usual due to the current lockdowns in place up and down the country.
 During this period, the key is to keep the conversation and engagement with your customers going to keep them interested in your brand and your products.
 You’ll need to post more than ‘buy this’ type updates, and instead create conversations with them where possible.
 This encourages them to form a relationship with your brand, and in turn, return custom.

 The Event: Decembeard